 The Difference Between Snorkelling and Scuba Diving

-A snorkel is a mask-like device with a tube protruding forth from the mask portion, that allows the swimmer to breathe while their head is submerged underwater and see what is going on around them.
+Technically speaking, a snorkel is a mask-like apparatus with a tube protruding forth from the mask portion, that allows the swimmer to breathe while their head is submerged underwater and see what is going on around them.

 When going snorkelling, there are a few safety considerations that one should take into account before participating in this activity, to minimize the chances of harm.

 These are just general rules, and you should of course use your own discretion and common sense at all times.

 - If you’re just going out on the fly, make sure that you go snorkelling with a friend, and create a buddy system of some sort.

 - Don’t go out into deep water if you aren’t a particularly strong swimmer.
 In other words, if you don’t know how to swim, don’t overestimate your abilities and find yourself doggy paddling in the middle of the sea.
 Don’t be this dog!

 - Do not try to go into any water that contains unusually strong currents or riptides, as they can and will sweep you away if you are not careful!